stop 2.1.0

 PowerShell's Stop-Process (and the underlying TerminateProcess on Windows / SIGKILL on Unix) kills a process immediately — the target has no opportunity to clean up.
 This matters for apps that rely on graceful shutdown: flushing writes to disk, completing in-flight work, disposing resources, or honouring a CancellationToken in a .NET IHost/IHostedService.

 dnx stop sends SIGINT instead — the same signal as pressing Ctrl+C — which lets the process shut down on its own terms.
-On Windows this is non-trivial to do programmatically; it requires detaching from the current console, attaching to the target process's console group, and calling GenerateConsoleCtrlEvent.
+On Windows this is non-trivial to do programmatically; for console apps it requires detaching from the current console, attaching to the target process's console group, and calling GenerateConsoleCtrlEvent.
+For GUI apps (including UWP apps like Calculator), it sends WM_CLOSE to the app's windows — the same as clicking the close button.
 This tool handles all of that transparently, cross-platform.

 dnx stop [<processId>] [--timeout <milliseconds>] [--quiet]